InnovateForVegas/ov-smart-social/doc/en/smart-calendar.md

 **Terms**:

-- **Consumer**: a user of Smart Calendar services in general, usually a person but possibly automation tools.
+- **Consumer**: an end user of Smart Calendars, may be a human or some automation.
-- **Organizer**: a user or service which owns calendars and calendar objects, sends invites and updates, and receives RSVP messages from Consumers.
+- **Organizer**: an end user of Smart Calendars, either as Publisher or Source
+- **ExtSource**: an external origin for Calendar content to capture, store, and possibly re-publish
+- **IntSource**: an internal origin of Calendar content to store and publish.
+- **Peer**: a special case ExtSource or IntSource.
-- **Developer**: a user of Smart Calendar services who is creating tools or services making use of Smart Calendar APIs and data.
+- **Developer**: one who makes use of Smart Calendar APIs (or CalDAV) or similar to build on the platform
-- **Company**: a transit company, commission, or other agency overseeing transit services

 ### Typical Uses